howprice/invaders-emulator/README.md

 ## TODO

-- BUG: Why does pressing F12 crash the application

 - Get rid of Machine.memorySizeBytes
 - Update memory window to select Chunk to view, which is guaranteed to be a single contiguous block.
 - Debugger